The weekend of Friday, Feb. 2 – depart Sunday Feb. 4, 2024, will be the THIRTY-FOURTH ANNUAL Yosemite Valley winter trip.

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

-As of a price survey for our 2024 weekend trip dates we did in May and July 2023: Yosemite Lodge bunkbed rooms with a bath $319 2 adults (plus taxes/fees (more for three or four adults) – 1 Queen Bed and 1 Bunk Bed with an upper twin and a lower double bed and a dining table.
+As of a price survey for our 2025 weekend trip dates we did in July 2024: Yosemite Lodge bunkbed rooms with a bath $289 (plus taxes/fees) 2 adults (more for three or four adults) – 1 Queen Bed and 1 Bunk Bed with an upper twin / lower double bed and a dining table.
 This means you can stuff more people in (you are allowed a maximum five people, but your comfort level could be strained with more than 4 people) and save money, or just have more space off the floor for your piles of luggage.

 but have the privacy of a tree that also blocks the view,